meilisearch/datasets/restaurants/README.md

 Using this dataset, we suggest you apply the following customization:

 - Add `categories` to the [`filterableAttributes` settings](https://docs.meilisearch.com/reference/api/filterable_attributes.html)
+## Provided file

+We provide two files:

+- `restaurants.json` containing the dataset.
+- `settings.json` containing our suggested settings for this dataset.

 ## Warning

 Since this is randomly generated fake data, there may be duplicates.
-The name, description, picture and categories may not be consistent with each other.
+The name, description, picture, and categories may not be consistent with each other.